Contents

 Baseline A: ChatGPT API plus your own glue code

-ChatGPT API (standard GPT-4o pricing) would burn roughly $4–7 of tokens across the same 30-day workload.
+ChatGPT API (standard GPT-4o pricing) would burn only a few dollars of tokens across a comparable monthly workload.
 Add Binance API plumbing, the cost of any misorder losses, and your own time maintaining the rig — at any hourly rate above $5, rolling your own loses.
 AI Pro at $9.99 already packages all of that.

 Baseline B: 3Commas / Cryptohopper and other established bot platforms